Algaram/iam-backend/README.md

 ### Week 3: Making It Look Good
 Built the React frontend with an AWS Console-inspired design.
 Added file upload functionality, connected everything to the backend, and made it responsive.
 Also spent way too much time getting the layout centered properly.

+### Week 4: The Visual Magic ✨
+This is where things got really fun.
+Added three interactive D3.js visualizations that transform boring JSON into engaging, explorable charts.
+Built donut charts with hover effects, expandable tree diagrams, and a full network graph with drag-and-drop nodes.
+Also added smooth loading animations and page transitions that make the whole app feel premium.

+### Week 5: Deployment & Polish 🚀
+Deployed the full application to AWS EC2 with proper production configuration.
+Added enhanced loading states, smooth transitions, and final UX polish.
+Now it's running live in the cloud!

 ## 🔧 Configuration